Patch-based Medical Image Segmentation using Matrix Product State Tensor Networks: Introduction

-Tensor networks allow manipulations of higher order tensors in a computationally efficient manner by factorising higher order tensors into networks of lower order tensors~\citep{orus2014practical}.
-From a machine learning point of view, they have similarities with kernel based methods; in that, tensor networks can be used to approximate linear decisions in exponentially high dimensional spaces~\citep{novikov2018exponential}.
-This feature of theirs has been utilised in wide ranging applications such as: dimensionality reduction~\citep{cichocki2016tensor}, feature extraction~\citep{bengua2015matrix}, to compress neural networks~\citep{novikov2015tensorizing} and discrete probabilistic modelling~\citep{miller2021probabilistic}.
-Machine learning using tensor networks is a recent topic that is gaining traction in both -- physics and ML -- communities with works such as~\citet{stoudenmire2016supervised,efthymiou2019tensornetwork}.
+Tensor networks allow manipulations of higher order tensors in a computationally efficient manner by factorising higher order tensors into networks of lower-order tensors.
+This property of theirs has been used to study entanglement in quantum many-body systems~\citep{orus2014practical}.
+From a machine learning point of view, they have similarities with kernel based methods; in that, tensor networks can be used to approximate linear decisions in exponentially high-dimensional spaces~\citep{novikov2018exponential}.
+This feature of theirs has been used in wide ranging applications such as: dimensionality reduction~\citep{cichocki2016tensor}, feature extraction~\citep{bengua2015matrix}, to compress neural networks~\citep{novikov2015tensorizing, dai2020video} and discrete probabilistic modelling~\citep{miller2021probabilistic,bonnevie2021mps}. {Other recent works such as in~\citet{dai2020video} perform video scene segmentation using CNNs and employ tensor networks to compress the CNN operations.} Machine learning using tensor networks is a recent topic that is gaining traction in both -- physics and ML -- communities with works such as~\citet{stoudenmire2016supervised,efthymiou2019tensornetwork}.
 Tensor network based machine learning offers a novel class of models that have several interesting properties: they are linear, end-to-end learnable and can be resource efficient in many situations~\citep{raghav2020tensor}.
-They have been successfully used in several imaging based downstream tasks such as generative modelling of small images~\citep{han2018unsupervised} and medical image classification~\citep{raghav2020tensor}.
-To the best of the authors' knowledge there are no existing formulations of tensor networks for performing image segmentation.
+They have been successfully used in several imaging based downstream tasks such as generative modelling of small images~\citep{han2018unsupervised} and medical image classification~\citep{selvan2020locally}.